KilledByAPixel/OS13k/README.md

 - By sharing code like shader setup, dweets, and zzfx we can pack a lot into 13k
 - Also another big part of this (not yet implemented) is the achievement system
 - I'd like to see as many people as possible contribute tiny games and apps
-- The first day of JS13k I plan to submit what we have, then work the theme in during the contest.
+- I will curate the content for what actualy lands in the JS13k build
+- Anything left out of the JS13k build will still be available in the full GitHub version

 ## Programming Info
 Add an icon config to desktop.js to register your program, and send me pull request